2007 Maltese local elections: Results

 The Malta Labour Party (MLP) has won the Local Councils Elections with 53% of first count votes.
 The Partit Nazzjonalista (PN) obtained 44% while Alternativa Demokratika (AD) obtained 2%.
-The councillors elected consist of 74 councilors with MLP; 63 councillors with PN; 2 councillors with AD; and 1 councillor on the locality of Floriana, that consist with the group known as 'Floriana L-Ewwel' (Floriana First).
+The councillors elected consist of 74 councilors with MLP; 63 councillors with PN; 2 councillors with AD; and 1 councillor on the locality of Floriana, that consist with the group known as Floriana l-Ewwel.